akhilpvenkat/akhilpvenkat/README.md

 - 💬 Ask me about nothing
 - 📫 How to reach me: Dont
 - 😄 Pronouns: ok
-- ⚡ Fun fact: Your bad at life
+- ⚡ Fun fact: You're bad at life